Go where the locals go in Colombia. Hire a modern travel agent with ViaHero.

 Besides beautiful beaches and fantastic nightlife, Cartagena’s coast is also home to prime fishing locations, making it one of the best places in Colombia for seafood.

-cazuelade mariscos, a deliciously coconutty seafood casserole, and pargo frito, fried red snapper typically served with plantains and coconut rice.
+Cartagena’s must-try dishes are cazuela de mariscos, a deliciously coconutty seafood casserole, and pargo frito, fried red snapper typically served with plantains and coconut rice.
 Stop by Marea by Rausch, a well-known seafood restaurant, for the best of both.

 If you’re feeling adventurous, try ceviche from La Cevichería, a mix of fresh seafood, cooked to perfection with citrus.

-lover?
+Coffee lover?
 Cartagena is the place for you!

 Colombian coffee is world-renowned, and Cartagena’s caffeine selection is no exception.

-fritangaor fried food—usually a platter of meats, bread, and cheese.
+Cartagena is particularly known for its fritanga or fried food—usually a platter of meats, bread, and cheese.